The majority of people use the internet every day to conduct searches for some information.

 Are Orphan Pages Bad For SEO?

-Orphan pages can bring down the performance and ranking of the entire site.
-But you might have a helpful page that is orphaned, and that affects the SEO.
+Orphan pages can bring down the performance and ranking of the entire site, just like duplicate pages.
+But you might have a helpful page that is orphaned, affecting the SEO.

-Search engines will not be able to understand if these pages are good or bad, and they will reduce their relevance and rank them low.
+Search engines will not be able to understand if these pages are good or bad, and they will reduce their relevance even though they might have valuable content and rank them low.
 You can consider the orphan page a missed opportunity if it contains essential information.

 That is because, while it has what a user needs, the user will not be able to reach the page.
 Hence, you are missing out on potential traffic, conversions and ranking.